Nine weeks of dance, learning, creating and playing!

 - What payment is required to enroll?
 How to reserve your spot for more than one week or more than one session?

-Full pre-payment is required for at last one week (if you are attending one or random weeks) or for your first full session (two weeks).
+IF YOU ARE ATTENDING ONE OR RANDOM WEEKS: Full pre payment is required for at least your first week.
 If you want to reserve your spot for following week(s)/sessions, please be sure to select them on your registration form.
-A $80 non-refundable deposit is required for each additional week you want to reserve after your first week/session.
+An $80 non-refundable deposit is required for each additional week/session you want to reserve after your first week/session.
 Please keep in mind we can only hold a spot no later than 10 business days before each reserved week begins.
-Full payment for each additional week must be made at least 10 business days before the week begins.
+Full payment for each additional week must be made at least 10 business days before that week begins.

 - What if you need to switch weeks or cancel?

 Switching reserved weeks depends on availability.
-If you decide to cancel enrollment, only 50% of your first week/session payment will be refunded and ONLY with at least 2 weeks notice.
-Your $80 per any additional weeks reserved is non-refundable.
+If you decide to cancel enrollment, only 70% of your first week/session payment will be refunded and ONLY with at least 2 weeks notice.
+Your $80 per any additional week(s) reserved is non-refundable.

 WHAT TO BRING TO CAMP: